-God's good nature that does not change and cannot change gives us assurance and anchors are soul that because He is good, no matter what happens, it's going to be okay.
-There is purpose to all things and beautiful things can and will spring forth, at the right time.
+God's good nature that does not change and cannot change gives us assurance and anchors our soul that because He is good, no matter what happens, it's going to be okay.
+There is a purpose to all things, and beautiful things can and will spring forth at the right time.
 God's goodness gives me the confidence that I am not alone.
-He will faithfully walk with me through life, and I can rest in knowing that I am being led on the right and good path because He is good and it's for HIS NAMESAKE.
-God can do all things but there is one thing He cannot do, He cannot go against his nature and character.
+He will faithfully walk with me through life, and I can rest in knowing that I am being led on the right and good path because He is good, and it's for HIS NAMESAKE.
+God can do all things, but there is one thing He cannot do, He cannot go against his nature and character.
 Simply put, he cannot do anything less than good and loving because that is WHO HE IS, GOOD and LOVING.

-So for all that 2020, particularly this global pandemic has brought into our lives and surfaced what was already there, I keep hearing in my spirit, BEAUTIFUL THINGS.
-I dare not minimize or diminish the despair, destruction, distress, disappointment, discouragement, and sadly for some, the sting of death many have experienced, currently experiencing and will experience.
+So for all that 2020, particularly this global pandemic, has brought into our lives and surfaced what was already there, I keep hearing in my spirit, BEAUTIFUL THINGS.
+I dare not minimize or diminish the despair, destruction, distress, disappointment, discouragement, and sadly for some, the sting of death many have experienced, currently experiencing, and will experience.
 Yet even still, we don't have to live in that place forever.
-The God who created the heavens and the earth and sustains it by his spoken word, is the same God that fashioned, formed, purposed and breathed HIS LIFE into our lungs, is the same God who defeated sin and death, and conquered the grave, and rose back to LIFE.
-That God is the One who wills, enables and makes all things beautiful.
+The God who created the heavens and the earth and sustains it by his spoken word is the same God that fashioned, formed, purposed, and breathed HIS LIFE into our lungs, is the same God who defeated sin and death, and conquered the grave, and rose back to LIFE.
+God is the One who wills, enables, and makes all things beautiful.

 What if?
-What if there is more beautiful and beauty to experience, displayed and lived?
-What if beautiful, wholly, holy things are best birth out of wilderness, pain, disappointments, detours, loss, and even death?
-What if all things can be made beautiful but only if and when that thing, and that thing may be our very own lives are completely yielded and surrendered over to a faithful, good, loving and all powerful God.
+What if there is more beautiful and beauty to experience, display, and lived?
+What if beautiful, wholly holy things are best birth out of the wilderness, pain, disappointments, detours, loss, and even death?
+What if all things can be made beautiful but only if and when that thing and that thing may be our very own lives are completely yielded and surrendered over to a faithful, good, loving, and all-powerful God.

-I believe Jesus Christ is inviting us to live in accordance to a new kind of beautiful.
-Not a beautiful that is free of faults, failures, scars and fears.
-Not an airbrushed beautiful or beautiful perfect life.
+I believe Jesus Christ is inviting us to live in accordance with a new kind of beautiful.
+Not a beautiful that is free of faults, failures, scars, and fears.
+Not an airbrushed, beautiful perfect life.
 And in case you haven't already realized, there is no perfect life.
-However, we do have a PERFECT FATHER and SAVIOR and for those reasons, we can embrace and live from a new kind of beautiful that is being daily perfected and sanctified by grace and through the indwelling work of the Holy Spirit.
+However, we do have a PERFECT FATHER and SAVIOR, and for those reasons, we can embrace and live from a new kind of beautiful that is being daily perfected and sanctified by grace and through the indwelling work of the Holy Spirit.

-Jesus, who is only perfect has made a way for us to join in on this kind of beautiful new life.
-So friend, as we close out 2020 and enter into a new year, let's be brave and courageous, filled of hope and faith.
-Choosing to daily live from the GOODNESS OF GOD and see how he can turn all things not only for our good according to his purposes, but also make life's mysteries divinely and miraculously beautiful.
+Jesus, who is only perfect, has made way for us to join in on this kind of beautiful new life.
+So friend, as we close out 2020 and enter into a new year, let's be brave and courageous, filled with hope and faith.
+Choosing to live daily from the GOODNESS OF GOD and see how he can turn all things not only for our good according to His purposes but also make life's mysteries divinely and miraculously beautiful.